alyakin314/alyakin314.github.io/index.md

-I am a Masters student at Johns Hopkins University degree in Applied Mathematics and Statistics.
+I am a Masters student at Johns Hopkins University pursuing a degree in Applied Mathematics and Statistics.
 I am advised by Professor Avanti Atheya.
 I also work with  Professor [Carey Priebe](https://www.ams.jhu.edu/~priebe/).
 My current work is primarily in computational statistics, mixture estimates, and statistical inference for high-dimensional and graph data.